thinkdevcode/node-influx/README.md

 ## Compatibility

+Master is compatible with InfluxDB 0.12.1 (most features work with 0.10, 0.11)

 Version 4.x.x is compatible with InfluxDB 0.9.x

 Version 3.x.x is compatible with InfluxDB 0.8.x - 3.x will no longer have updates by core contributers, please consider upgrading.